snooravi/meetups/README.md

 - **Where**: Ticketmaster
 - **When**: 7/15/17
 - **Topic**: Focus on Encryption and Decryption with Python.
 Specifically, we maximize the Log-Likihood loss function using the Metropolis Algorithm.
 Refer to decryption example folder for more.

+I am always open to your feedback!
+Feel free to email me at with any machine learning questions or suggestions for the next meetup: sarah@opearm.com